-In addition to the adjudicator, the Title IX Coordinator may be present at the hearing to advise as needed on matters of university policy or procedure.
-The Coordinator may not serve as an adjudicator or make recommendations as to the ultimate finding of responsibility or non-responsibility.
+In addition to the adjudicator, the Title IX Coordinator may be present at the hearing to advise as record on matters of university policy or procedure.
+The Coordinator may not serve as an adjudicator of the recommendations as to the ultimate finding of responsibility or non-responsibility.